rotem081/Gershoni-lab/WGS analysis/family 4/README.md

     return lst[3]
 ```

-we create a loop that pass on each merge pickle file, extract importent info to a dataframe.
+We create a loop that pass on each merge pickle file, extract importent info to a dataframe.
-we filterd low quality reads.
+We filterd low quality reads (less than <30)
-we merged data from the exome database to our new dataframe: Allele frequency,Allele number and Inbreeding.
+We merged data from exome database to our new dataframe: Allele frequency,Allele number and Inbreeding.
-we filtered variatent that have this pattern of gynotype: garden is homozygot and the other bulls are hetrozygot (df_garden_homo)
+We filtered variatent that have this pattern of gynotype: 'healty' bull is homozygot and the other bulls are hetrozygot (df_garden_homo)
-we filtered variatent that have AF > 0.5
+We filtered variatent that have AF > 0.5
-we added a column with name of effect/consequences of the varient ('mutation')
+We added a column- name of effect/consequences of the varient ('mutation')

 ```
 #family 4 dataframe
 files = glob.glob('merge*.pkl') #find all the files type pkl